 Aashiana Market: Adventures of a Lawn Geek

-There are several reasons why Aashiana Market is Saba’s go to:
+There are several reasons why Aashiana Market, located next to Gulf Market Karachi, is Saba’s go to:

 From Gwadar to Chitral, Lahore to Mirpur Khas, the brave and courageous women of Pakistan will gird their loins (metaphorically speaking), and march into battle.
 Screeching cars will pull up to malls and designer showrooms, where harried staff members will be inundated with hordes of ladies waving lawn catalogs in their faces.
 If you are one of these tenacious and determined women, good luck and god bless.